 Integrative Foundations Core

 Students in the Doctor of Education program begin their program of study as a cohort group during the summer semester following their admission into the program.
-During this time, students will complete the six semester hours of initial core requirements.
+During this time, students complete the necessary hours of initial core requirements.

-The organizational leadership component focuses on the role of the leader as professional educator in the human organization.
-The leadership core of required courses consists of four courses in Organizational Dynamics, two courses in Policy Analysis and the Mentorship component.
+The leadership studies component focuses on the role of the leader as professional in the human organization.
+The leadership core of required courses consists of four courses in Organizational Dynamics, two courses in Policy Analysis, and the Mentorship component.
 Emphasis is placed on the importance of organizational culture and the development of support for a shared institutional vision among professionals.